moio/booster/README.md

 # 🚀 booster

-Makes synchronization of container images between registries faster.
+Booster is a research project to improve distribution of container images, focusing especially on air-gapped and Edge use cases.

+The PoC in this repository allows fast transfer of container images between registries, saving 20% to 80% bandwidth compared to `docker pull`/`docker push`.

 [![golangci-lint](https://github.com/moio/booster/actions/workflows/golangci-lint.yml/badge.svg)](https://github.com/moio/booster/actions/workflows/golangci-lint.yml)